Relief of South America and minerals. Landforms of South America

-Lesson topic: Relief and minerals of the mainland South America.
+Lesson topic: Relief and minerals of the continent South America.

-Lesson objectives: To continue the formation of students' ideas about the nature of South America; to recall already known and to disassemble with students new terms and concepts; to form their ideas about the tectonic structure, relief and minerals of South America - their composition, origin, structure; to introduce students to the objects of the relief of South America; continue the formation of the ability to establish causal relationships by comparing various geographical maps.
+Lesson objectives: Continue to develop students’ ideas about the nature of South America; remember what is already known and discuss new terms and concepts with students; to form their ideas about the tectonic structure, topography and mineral resources of South America - their composition, origin, structure; introduce students to the relief objects of South America; continue to develop the ability to establish cause and effect relationships by comparing various geographical maps.

-Equipment: building map earth's crust, physical map of South America, wall contour map.
+Equipment: structure map earth's crust, South America physical map, wall outline map.

 During the classes.

-Checking the knowledge gained in the last lesson.Without using maps, determine and justify the correctness of the statement.
-In the answer column, put a sign (+) - if the statement is true, (-) - if it is false.
+Testing the knowledge gained in the last lesson.Without using cards, determine and justify the correctness of the statement.
+In the answers column, put a sign (+) - if the statement is true, (-) - if it is false.
 Answer the question.

 statements